Swapnil-J-Patil/AnimatedProgressBar/README.md

 # ☠️ Grim Reaper Progress Bar – Jetpack Compose Animation

 A creative and animated progress bar built with Jetpack Compose where a Grim Reaper chases a running man.
 As the progress increases, the Grim Reaper gets closer, adding a fun, gamified sense of urgency to your UI.
+(Not used any lottie animation)

 ## 📸 Demo